Autoimmune diseases. Autoimmune skin diseases in cats and dogs using the example of pemphigus foliaceus. causes, clinical signs, diagnosis, treatment

 2. Autoantibodies are detected using the direct Coombs method.

-Among hemolytic anemias of an immune nature, there are secondary anemias that develop after allogeneic immunization, due to an infectious process or drug sensitization, as well as AGA itself, sensu stricto (in the strict sense of the word).
+Among hemolytic anemias of an immune nature, a distinction is made between secondary anemias that develop after allogeneic immunization, as a result of an infectious process or drug sensitization, as well as AGA itself, sensu stricto (in the strict sense of the word).
 Alloimmunization is very rare in dogs and cats.

 CLASSIFICATION

-AGA is classified according to immunological and clinical features.
+AGA is classified according to immunological and clinical characteristics

 Criteria